McMahonLab/blast2ani/Readme.md

 uncultivated freshwater bacteria reveals distinct and dynamic populations.

-### One Metagagenome
+### BLASTing metagenome closest to SAG collection against SAGs

-This section documents the workflow for blasting the reads from one metagenome, with no identity cutoff, against a set of single cell genomes.
+This section documents the workflow for BLASTing the reads from one metagenome (collected closest to SAG collection), with no identity cutoff, against a set of single cell genomes.
+Resulting in Figure 2 of the manuscript.

+#### Running BLAST and filtering results

 Ran the following on each SAG individually.
 Where:
 	- blastn version = 2.2.31